safespring/web/content/blogg/2024/2024-03-container-projekt-onboarding.md

 Project Onboarding is more than a tool; it's a community project that thrives on your insights, contributions, and feedback.
 We warmly invite you to contribute:

-- **Pull Requests**: Whether it's adding new features, improving existing ones, or fixing bugs, your code contributions are invaluable.
-Together, we can enhance Project Onboarding to better serve the needs of our growing community.
+{{< icon-block-horisontal icon="fa-solid fa-code-pull-request" text="Pull Requests" description="Whether it's adding new features, improving existing ones, or fixing bugs, your code contributions are invaluable.
+Together, we can enhance Project Onboarding to better serve the needs of our growing community." color="#195F8C" >}}
-- **Success Stories**: Have you successfully integrated Project Onboarding into your workflow?
+{{< icon-block-horisontal icon="fa-solid fa-rectangle-history-circle-user" text="Success Stories" description="Have you successfully integrated Project Onboarding into your workflow?
 We'd love to hear about your experiences, challenges overcome, and the benefits you've realized.
-Your stories can inspire and guide new users as they embark on their own Project Onboarding journeys.
+Your stories can inspire and guide new users!" color="#195F8C" >}}

 ### Get involved